openzipkin-contrib/brave-opentracing/README.md

 sender = OkHttpSender.create("http://127.0.0.1:9411/api/v1/spans");
 reporter = AsyncReporter.builder(sender).build();

-// Now, create a Brave tracer with the service name you want to see in Zipkin.
+// Now, create a Brave tracing component with the service name you want to see in Zipkin.
 //   (the dependency is io.zipkin.brave:brave)
-braveTracer = Tracer.newBuilder()
+braveTracing = Tracing.newBuilder()
                       .localServiceName("my-service")
                       .reporter(reporter)
                       .build();

-// Finally, wrap this with the OpenTracing Api tracer = BraveTracer.wrap(braveTracer);
+// use this to create an OpenTracing Tracer tracer = BraveTracer.create(braveTracing);

 // You can later unwrap the underlying Brave Api as needed braveTracer = tracer.unwrap();